DAP2022/ALL_Class_syllabuses/README.md

 <img width="579" alt="Screen Shot 2023-02-22 at 3 30 39 PM" src="https://github.com/DAP2022/A_Modern_Curriculum/assets/102999452/80bec0a5-e2b5-402e-9a12-5147b0cbc10f">

-I will also continue to add the general outlines of two curriculum pathways, S.P.A.R.C. and I.H.E.C., that integrate experiential learning with skills necessary in research labs and for medical training.
+I will also add the general outlines of two curriculum pathways, S.P.A.R.C. and I.H.E.C., that integrate experiential learning with skills necessary in research labs and for medical training.

 ## 1. SPARC (Supporting Professional and Research Competencies):